WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z1-ScriptingEvents/index.md

 In the modified afterCreateArticle.jsx script all initial actions are cast in a new function like the afterCreateArticle() below.
 Furthermore two variables are added: an idle task and a listener.
 What now happens when the script is invoked (by the afterCreateArticle event) is that _only_ an idle task is created.
-Hereafter Smart Connection continues its execution.
-When Smart Connection has finalised all actions related to the creation of the article it becomes idle.
+Hereafter Smart Connection or Studio continues its execution.
+When Smart Connection or Studio has finalised all actions related to the creation of the article it becomes idle.
 On that moment the script performs the specified idle tasks being: the execution of the afterCreateArticle() function and the removal of its own task (such that it executes only once).

 ```javascript